🕊️ Estate & Inherited Home Help

 Request a Payoff Letter & Forbearance

 Ask the lender for a payoff letter so you know exactly how much is owed.
-Simultaneously, request a temporary forbearance — many lenders will pause foreclosure for 60–90 days.
+Simultaneously, request a temporary forbearance — many lenders will pause the foreclosure process for 60–90 days while an estate is being settled.
+This buys critical time.

 3